4. First steps¶

 4.1.
 Start Keypirinha¶

 Keypirinha is a resident application, it directly goes to background when it is started.
 You can check application is running by looking for its icon in the system tray’s notification area.
-It is located next to the system clock on your desktop, which is usually located in the lower-right corner of your main monitor.
+It is located next to the system clock on your desktop, usually in the lower-right corner of your main monitor.

 cataloging, suggesting, executing, ...) by turning green.
 Color is